Siege of Alexandria (47 BC): Prelude

-After the Battle of Pharsalus, Pompey abandoned his defeated army and fled with his advisors overseas to Mytilene and thence to Cilicia where he held a council of war.
+After the Battle of Pharsalus, Pompey abandoned his defeated army and fled with his advisors overseas to Mytilene and then to Cilicia where he held a council of war.
 Pompey's council of war decided to flee to Egypt, which had in the previous year supplied him with military aid.

+His arrival in Egypt coincided with political tension between King Ptolemy XIII Theos Philopator and his sister Queen Cleopatra.
+After the death of their father, Ptolemy XII Auletes, the pair were decided to co-rule Egypt as was stated in Ptolemy XII's will.
+Cleopatra, however, was accused of wanting to remove her brother from power by Ptolemy XIII's advisors the eunuch Pothinus, Theodotus of Chios, and Achillas, who urged Ptolemy to remove her.
+Cleopatra was exiled and Ptolemy acted as Egypt's sole ruler.

-Upon his arrival in Egypt, he was murdered by Achillas and Lucius Septimius, former soldiers in his army, under the orders of the eunuch Pothinus and Theodotus of Chios, advisors of the King Ptolemy who believed Caesar would be pleased by the removal of his adversary.
+Though Pompey had once found allyship and aid in Alexandria, after his defeat to Caesar at the Battle of Pharsalus, Ptolemy and his advisors seemingly changed their opinion on supporting him.
+Recognizing the opportunity to gain Julius Caesar's favor, upon his arrival in Egypt, Pompey was murdered by Achillas and Lucius Septimius (former soldiers in his army) under the orders of the eunuch Pothinus and Theodotus of Chios.
+They believed Caesar would be pleased by the removal of his adversary.

-Caesar landed in Alexandria three days after Pompey's death with some three thousand men and eight hundred Germanic auxiliary horse, arrogantly occupying parts of the Alexandrian royal quarter.
-Caesar was horrified, or pretended to be so, at the murder of Pompey, and wept for his one-time ally and son-in-law.
-He demanded a ten million denarii payment towards a debt of Ptolemy's father, Ptolemy XII Auletes, and declared his intention to mediate the dispute between Ptolemy and his sister Cleopatra VII.
+Caesar landed in Alexandria three days after Pompey's death with some three thousand men and eight hundred Germanic auxiliary horses, occupying parts of the Alexandrian royal quarter.
+Ptolemy had Caesar presented with Pompey’s severed head to which Caesar turned away in horror.
+He was also presented with Pompey’s signet ring, which he accepted.
+Caesar was said to have become overwhelmed with grief and wept for his one-time ally and son-in-law.
+This display of emotion has been interpreted differently by historians as to whether or not it was legitimate.
+Historian Cassius Dio claimed Caesar's sorrow was insincere– citing Caesar's long-standing hatred for Pompey, claiming even that Pompey had been Caesars “antagonist and rival,” therefore his display of remorse was ingenuine.
+Regardless of his true feelings towards the death of Pompey, he demanded a ten million denarii payment towards a debt of Ptolemy's father, Ptolemy XII Auletes, and declared his intention to mediate the dispute between Ptolemy and his sister Cleopatra VII.